HoiJean/djangoforbeginners-book/manuscript/ch4.md

 Django provides built-in support for several types of databases.
 But the simplest--**by far**--to use is [SQLite](https://www.sqlite.org/) because it runs off a single file and requires no complex installation.
 Django uses SQLite by default for this reason and it's a perfect choice for small projects.

-Complete source code can be <a href="https://github.com/wsvincent/djangoforbeginners/tree/master/ch4-message-board-app" target="\_blank">found on Github</a>.

 ## Setup